 - Ask your neighbor to mow your lawn and trim your plants.

 - Have them set out your trash cans, even if they’re empty.

 Remember, you’ve worked hard to take your family on vacation.
-You shouldn’t spend your leisure time worrying about what’s going on at home.
+You shouldn’t spend your leisure time worrying about what’s happening at home.

 With SimpliSafe, you don’t have to.
 It’s easy to install with no-drill wireless sensors.
-You’re not locked into an expensive multiyear monitoring contract.
+You’re not locked into an expensive multi-year monitoring contract.
 Plus, it’s easy to upgrade.
 You can buy a basic hardware package today and add more sensors as you need them.
-It includes non-security sensors like fire, freeze and carbon monoxide to keep you safe as well as secure.
+It includes non-security sensors like fire, freeze and carbon monoxide to keep you safe and secure.

-Tap or click here to learn more about this essential security system and how it can keep your home, family and valuables safe.
-Plus SimpliSafe offers free shipping and a 60-day money-back guarantee.
+Tap or click here to keep your home, family and valuables safe.
+Plus, SimpliSafe offers free shipping and a 60-day money-back guarantee.